carceneaux/arsano.ninja/content/post/automating-github-pages-deployment.md

 ```

 This new code allows Travis-CI to distinguish between my *testing* and *production* website code.
 Basically, my `master` branch is where the source code for *[www.arsano.ninja](https://www.arsano.ninja)* is kept and any other branch is deployed to *[test.arsano.ninja](https://test.arsano.ninja)*.
 You'll notice some simple conditional logic in my `.travis.yml` to allow this behavior.

+## Feedback

+I hope you find this post useful!
+I know it's been a learning experience for me as I've never used Travis-CI previously.

+Please leave feedback below as it will be appreciated.
+If you have ideas for future posts that you'd like to see, please let me know and I'll look into it.